httplab/insup/README.md

 #### Listen mode

-In this mode Insup will continuously listen to the changes in tracked locations and upload the changes immidiately.
+In this mode Insup will continuously listen to the changes in working directory and upload the changes immidiately.
 It will use the specified uploader, but the tracker is ignored.
 Listen mode will only watch files that do not match ignore patterns.

 Activate listen mode by typing
 ```bash